hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

 # note the high memory usage above
 ```

-> **NOTE:** It is not uncommon to require additional memory if needed, especially for single-cell RNA-seq (some projects have required up to 128G memory).
+> **NOTE:** It is not uncommon to require additional memory, especially for single-cell RNA-seq (some projects have required up to 128G memory).
 Since requesting so much memory can take a while to receive, submitting the job to the `priority` queue can be helpful.

 ### R positional parameters